Best Messaging Apps for Business – Top 12

 TextMagic allows you to create automated alerts, scheduling, and a two-way chat via a web app and email.
 Tools for scheduling and sending texts are simple and easy to use.
 It makes them a perfect option for businesses new to SMS marketing campaigns and customer service.
 TextMagic also lets you send longer messages of up to 918 characters.
 So, it gives you more flexibility in how you communicate with customers.

 Mailing lists, text scheduling, and ongoing conversations can all be managed from within the app or web portal.
 However, a gateway API is also available, allowing you to integrate SMS into your existing business systems.
 This has numerous potential uses.
-For example, a retail business could send managers automatic alerts when an item is running out, or a venue could automatically text customers about upcoming scheduled events.
+For example, a retail business could send managers automatic alerts when an item runs out, or a venue could automatically text customers about upcoming events.

-Flyde Property, a UK estate agent, was able to greatly reduce its number of missed appointments by using TextMagic.
+Flyde Property, a UK estate agent, significantly reduced its number of missed appointments by using TextMagic.
 The operator sent alerts and appointment confirmations to customers.
 Moreover, the company enabled customers to change or cancel their bookings with a quick and convenient text.
-This resulted in a clear boost to efficiency by cutting time wasted on missed appointments.
+This resulted in a transparent boost to efficiency by cutting time wasted on missed appointments.

 Teledrip

 Teledrip is an SMS service powered by artificial intelligence.
-Its features are designed primarily for following up leads and assisting your live sales agents.
-In addition to automating your marketing and sales messages, Teledrip can create appointments, answer simple queries about your business.
+Its features are designed primarily to follow up on leads and assist your live sales agents.
+In addition to automating your marketing and sales messages, Teledrip can create appointments and answer simple queries about your business.
 Also, it can qualify leads to ensure the most efficient use of your sales resources.

 Most people don’t want to answer calls from an unknown number.
-Often, customers won’t connect the call to have opted in to your marketing.
+Often, customers won’t connect the call to have opted into your marketing.
 Teledrip can help get around this by starting the conversation via text to arrange a convenient call time.
-Thus, you can learn more about your lead’s needs along the way.
+Thus, you can learn more about your lead’s needs.
 This process can be set up using many bulk messaging apps that offer an API.
-However, the use of artificial intelligence allows for more personal interactions than simply texting shortcodes.
+However, artificial intelligence allows for more personal interactions than simply texting shortcodes.
 Moreover, it can handle more complex queries and requests when qualifying leads.

 Nexmo

 Nexmo provides a flexible SMS API with an emphasis on privacy and security.
 It offers a built-in two-factor authentication option to verify users.
 Also, it enables private and anonymous text conversations.
 Nexmo’s SMS API is great for advanced users.
 However, the software is not provided to make immediate use of it.
-Instead, you will need to use the API to create a bespoke solution according to your needs.
-While there are many advantages to creating a purpose-built SMS solution, you should take into consideration the extra time and cost of setup.
+Instead, you must use the API to create a bespoke solution for your needs.
+While there are many advantages to creating a purpose-built SMS solution, you should consider the extra time and cost of setup.

 Vonage Garage used Nexmo to create an SMS-based chatbot for hailing rides.
 The app uses Nexmo to relay user responses into a natural language processing AI.
-It enables the app to read intent from customer messages and work out where they wanted to go from only partial information.
+It enables the app to read intent from customer messages and determine where they want to go from only partial information.

 Heymarket

-Heymarket is a text messaging app designed around supporting your customer service teams.
+Heymarket is a text messaging app designed to support your customer service teams.
 Using shared inboxes, your team can easily stay in contact with customers and partners.
 It’s easy to achieve by keeping all SMS and instant messaging conversations in one place.

 You can easily add and remove team members to each shared inbox.
 Thus, you allow for a more efficient distribution of customer service agents and improve response times.
 Heymarket also lets your team members leave private notes and comments in-line with customer conversations.
 So, it helps your colleagues pursue a consistent approach and stay up to speed on each customer’s situation.

-Texas social club Pershing used Heymarket’s shared inboxes to improve both their customer service and internal communication.
+Texas Social Club Pershing used Heymarket’s shared inboxes to improve customer service and internal communication.
 Staff members were able to keep track of important discussions and decisions.
 They were also able to work together on conversations with customers.
 So, it ensured a streamlined and personal experience for each club member.

 Instant Messaging Apps For Business

-Instant messaging apps for business allow you to connect with your customers on the messaging platforms they use in their daily lives.
-These messenger apps enable you to engage and socialise with your customers.
+Instant messaging apps for businesses allow you to connect with your customers on the messaging platforms they use in their daily lives.
+These messenger apps enable you to engage and socialize with your customers.
 In addition, they provide fast and convenient customer service and conduct marketing campaigns.
 You can use chatbots to automate basic customer service tasks and answer queries.
-This makes your customer service team able to prioritize more complex requests and interactions.
+This allows your customer service team to prioritize more complex requests and interactions.

-Unlike social media, the majority of your customer service interactions on instant messaging apps will happen in private.
+Unlike social media, most customer service interactions on instant messaging apps will happen privately.
 Because of this, you might think instant messaging has less impact on your customer service reputation.
 However, it has a significant effect in other ways.
 Fast response to a complaint can often be the difference between getting a negative review and earning a loyal customer.
 Customers are willing to spend more with businesses that respond to their issues within 5 minutes.

 Discord

-You can also share images, animated GIFs and video at the click of a button, as well as set up private VoIP calls, enabling your team to easily talk customers through issues and show them what to do.
+You can also share images, animated GIFs, and videos at the click of a button and set up private VoIP calls, enabling your team to easily talk customers through issues and show them what to do.
 Including short videos in your responses can increase engagement and help your audience understand you better.

-For these reasons, it is arguably the ideal instant messaging app for supporting and engaging users of your website or software.
+For these reasons, it is arguably the ideal instant messaging app for supporting and engaging your website or software users.

-Discord lacks many of the productivity tools and integrations offered by business messaging apps like Slack and Flock, (though its list of supported apps is growing) as it was not designed specifically for this purpose.
-However, the ability to quickly add and remove as many people as you want to the group with no per-user cost can make this a cheap alternative in some circumstances.
-For instance, you can use it when you’re organizing large numbers of freelancers or remote workers on a project.
+Discord lacks many productivity tools and integrations offered by business messaging apps like Slack and Flock (though its list of supported apps is growing) as it was not designed specifically for this purpose.
+However, quickly adding and removing as many people as you want to the group with no per-user cost can make this a cheap alternative in some circumstances.
+For instance, you can use it when organizing large numbers of freelancers or remote workers on a project.

 Facebook Messenger